 How to Calibrate an Irrigation System

-As any property owner knows, taking care of your lawn can quickly become one of the biggest expenses in landscape management.
+As any property owner knows, lawn care can quickly become one of the biggest expenses in landscape management.
 Among them, the high cost of water can sometimes deter property owners from planting certain kinds of plants.
 This can also apply to grass, which also requires frequent watering to stay green and healthy.

 Calibrating an irrigation system has been found to be one of the most effective ways of managing water-guzzling plants without spending a fortune on water bills.
 Luckily, it can be easy to implement on your own with products you may likely already have.